Cameron Hillis

-Cameron "Cam" Hillis (born June 24, 2000) is a Canadian professional ice hockey forward currently playing for the Rockford IceHogs in the American Hockey League (AHL) while under contract to the Chicago Blackhawks of the National Hockey League (NHL).
-He was selected 66th overall by the Montreal Canadiens in the 2018 NHL Entry Draft.
+Cameron Hillis (born June 24, 2000) is a Canadian professional ice hockey forward for Kiekko-Espoo in the Liiga.
+He was selected in the third round, 66th overall, by the Montreal Canadiens in the 2018 NHL Entry Draft.

 Playing career

 Hillis played Canadian High School hockey with St. Andrew's College and also featured in the Conference of Independent Schools Athletic Association league.
-He was selected 28th overall in the 2016 OHL Priority Selection draft by the Guelph Storm and was later committed to join the major junior club for the 2017–18 OHL season.
+He was selected 28th overall in the 2016 Priority Selection Draft by the Guelph Storm and was later committed to join the major junior club for the 2017–18 season.

 In his rookie season with the Storm, Hillis lead the league in assists among rookies with 39 and added 20 goals to finish with 59 points through 60 games to earn a selection to the OHL First All-Rookie Team.
 He was later selected in the third-round, 66th overall, by the Montreal Canadiens in the 2018 NHL Entry Draft.

 Following a successful three season junior career with the Storm, claiming the OHL championship in the 2018–19 season, Hillis was signed to a three-year, entry-level contract with the Montreal Canadiens on May 13, 2020.

-In turning pro, Hillis appeared in the pandemic shortened 2020–21 season with the Canadiens AHL affiliate, the Laval Rocket.
-He was limited to just 18 games, in registering 1 goal.
+In turning pro, Hillis appeared in the pandemic shortened 2020–21 season with the Canadiens American Hockey League (AHL) affiliate, the Laval Rocket.
+He was limited to just 18 games, registering a goal.